35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 Tested on:
 * OS: "garuda-dr460nized-linux-zen-210406"
 * Kernel: "5.11.11-zen1-1-zen" and "5.10.28-1-lts"
-* Default GUI installer
+* Installed using default GUI installer
-* Default partitioning (swap and no swap) + FDE option enabled.
+* Installed default partitioning (swap or no swap) + FDE option enabled.

 Requirements:
 * System provisioned with TPM